-For more information about booster doses, which have been authorized for certain groups to help maintain strong protection from the COVID-19 vaccine, please click here.
+For more information about booster doses, which help maintain strong protection from the COVID-19 vaccine, please click here.

 Who is eligible to receive a third dose?

-The CDC continues to recommend that people ages 12 and older whose immune systems are compromised moderately to severely receive an additional dose of mRNA (Pfizer or Moderna) COVID-19 vaccine after the initial two doses.
+- Moderna vaccine: The CDC recommends that people 12 and older whose immune systems are compromised moderately to severely receive an additional dose of mRNA Moderna COVID-19 vaccine at least 28 days after completing the initial two doses.

-How do I know if I need third dose?
+How do I know if I need a third dose?

 Per the CDC, a third dose is recommended for moderately to severely immunocompromised people.
-This includes people ages 12 and older who have:
+This includes people who have:

 - Been receiving active cancer treatment for tumors or cancers of the blood